Non-Locality in Interactive Proofs: Previous Work

 Bellare, Feige, and Kilian \cite{DBLP:conf/istcs/BellareFK95} considered a multi-verifier model similar to ours in order to analyze the role of randomness in multi-prover proofs.
 This is completely unrelated to our goal of analyzing verifier non-local contamination.

-Finally, the notion of relativistic commitment schemes put forward by Kent \cite{PhysRevLett.83.1447} leads to several results \cite{PhysRevLett.115.030502,DBLP:journals/corr/AdlamK15,CL17} where a similar multi-verifier model is necessary in order to assess spatial separation of the provers.
+Finally, the notion of relativistic commitment schemes put forward by Kilian \cite{kilian1990strong} and Kent \cite{PhysRevLett.83.1447} leads to several results \cite{PhysRevLett.115.030502,DBLP:journals/corr/AdlamK15,CL17} where a similar multi-verifier model is necessary in order to assess spatial separation of the provers.
+The new (Non-local) Zero-Knowledge definition is 100\% fresh from this work.
+No prior work exists at all.